LibraryCarpentry/lc-python-intro/episodes/data-visualisation.md

 What if we want to alter the axis labels and the title of the graph.
 In order to do that, we need to first import `matplotlib`, an extensive plotting package in Python that lets us alter all aspects of a graph.

-- We can pass parameters to matplotlib's `.plot()` function to assign a plot title, to declare a figsize - which accepts a width and height in inches - and to change the color of the line.
+- We can pass parameters to Matplotlib's `.plot()` function to assign a plot title, to declare a figsize - which accepts a width and height in inches - and to change the color of the line.
 - Next we'll add text labels for the x and y axis using `.xlabel()` and `.ylabel`.
-- Finally, we need a separate function `.show()` to display the plot using matplotlib.
+- Finally, we need a separate function `.show()` to display the plot using Matplotlib.

 ``` python